England arrive in Sri Lanka for two-match Test series amid strict coronavirus protocols

 Live on

+There are strict measures in place to cope with coronavirus in Sri Lanka, which has reported 211 deaths and 44,371 cases, according to Johns Hopkins University.

+The Sri Lanka government suspended commercial flights arriving into the country from the UK last month, meaning England had to travel via a privately chartered plane.

-Sri Lanka are currently playing the second and final Test of their series in South Africa - Dimuth Karunaratne's injury-hit men lost the opening game by an innings at Centurion.
+Sri Lanka's men's team are currently playing the second and final Test of their series in South Africa - Dimuth Karunaratne's injury-hit men lost the opening game by an innings at Centurion.

 Root backs Buttler as first-choice wicketkeeper